johchai/Johchai/README.md

 ### What I am doing now 🧑‍💻:

 - 🔭 I’m currently diving deeper into deployment tooling—specifically containerization with Docker and managing Linux-based server environments.
-Also focusing on unit and integration testing for reliable frontend.
-- ✨ Currently working full-time as a software engineer.
+- ✨ Currently working full-time as a full stack developer.
 - 🌏 Contact me on [LinkedIn](https://www.linkedin.com/in/johchai/)

-### Tools & Languages used ⚙️ :

-Key area of work include React and Next.js on the front-end, and Express with MySQL on the back-end.
-I use Docker to keep environments clean and portable, and I've been diving into Cloudflare's ecosystem for edge deployments.

 ### Languages stats for the last 14 days 🕛 :